 • Collection balance in subject area

-The library places a high value on providing diverse perspectives in the collection.
-Diversity in race, ethnicity, gender, and global theological perspectives are particularly valued.
-Freedom of inquiry for library staff and for seminary patrons is honored through the theological diversity of the collection.
+Bishop Payne Library is committed to providing diverse perspectives in the collection.
+Diversity in theological thought, as well as race, ethnicity, gender, sexuality, and global perspectives are particularly valued.
+Freedom of inquiry for library staff and for patrons is honored through the theological diversity of the collection.

 The library is also aware that some perspectives from the past may cause offense today.
-Items in the Bishop Payne Library and Archive collections have been acquired over two centuries, and they reflect the society and age in which they were created.
-They may contain language that is troubling because of subject matter relating to race, religion, gender, sexual orientation, and other marginalized and underrepresented individuals and groups.
-Nonetheless, they have significant value for historical and theological research.
-These items are preserved to record a comprehensive picture of the history and heritage of Christianity, the Episcopal Church, and Virginia Theological Seminary.
+Items in the Bishop Payne Library and Archival collections have been acquired over two centuries, and they reflect the society and age in which they were created.
+They may contain content that is troubling because of subject matter relating to race, religion, gender, sexual orientation, and other marginalized or underrepresented individuals and groups.
+These items hold significance for historical and theological research and are preserved to record a comprehensive picture of Christianity, the Episcopal Church, and Virginia Theological Seminary.

 Cataloging records and archival finding aids descriptions also reflect the time and values of their creators and may contain problematic terms.
 Bishop Payne Library and archival staff follow cataloging and archival standards that reflect national and local practices that continue to evolve over time.